Tommyphung1/Movie_Anaylsis_for_Profit-/README.md

 ## **Business Understanding**
 1. What aspect of a movie are the most profitable
 2. Does higher production budget influence to a profitable movie?
-3. Which director/s have the best record in making high quality movies?
+3. Which director/s have the best record in making high quality movies? <br>
 The main aspect we care about is whether or not a movie is profitable.
 Biggest indicator are popular movies so we will be looking at past popular movies and comparing the budget they spent and their gross box office
 This may give insight to what type of movie makes them popular and inturn profitable.
 We first need to show the correlation between popular movie and profit as we will see later that a 'profitable' movie are always the most popular if we consider the scale of the movie.
 Investors would be more willing to invest if there is a certain guarentee on the movie's success.